Code of Ethics (band): Forefront Records and success: 1993–1998

 While working in the studio, Code of Ethics was still contracted for several concerts and festivals.
 As a result, Gardiner and Booth toured with Blazs and Chapman to complete these shows.
 When recording was over, Gardiner and Booth went back to Jacksonville to resume working on their musical projects.
 The group then asked their friend, bassist Jeff Anderson to join.
 Brainer also came back to the band.

 The album would garner more success for the band with two more No. 1 singles.
 "Sticks and Stones" would be the first single released hitting No. 1 on both the AC and CHR charts in July 1995.
-"Voice of Reason" would be the second No. #1 from Arms Around the World, which hit #1 on the AC charts, although it hit #2 on the CHR charts.
+"Voice of Reason" would be the second No. 1 from Arms Around the World on the AC charts, and reached No. 2 on the CHR charts.
 Of the five singles released from the album, all broke the top 20, with three entering the top 5.
 Additionally, the band received its first Dove Award nomination due to the band's contribution to Forefront's collective collaboration, One Way: The Songs of Larry Norman, which was nominated in the "Special Event Album of the Year" category.

 In touring for support of the record, the band hired an additional guitar player, Rob Policastro, to add more depth to the live show.
 In mid-1995 they toured the U.S. West Coast, a region of the country that had not really been explored by the band.
 In August 1995, they joined Christian rock legends Petra, who had just won their third Grammy earlier that year, for their No Doubt tour with Three Crosses as the opener.
 The tour would go through the end of November before the winter break.
 After the break, in 1996, management at the time thought the band should headline their own tour, which was known as "Know the Code", a play on words.
 The tour started in Winter Park, Colorado and continue West before to further establish new territory they broke the year before.